 Arrival in kathmandu and transfer to the Hotel.

-Kathmandu to Sybrubensi drive by landcruiser which will takes you 6-7 hrs.
-We drive the roads of Trisuli passing some dirt roads through Dunche and finally reach at Syabrubensi.
+Kathmandu to Sybrubensi drive by Landcruiser which will takes you 6-7 hrs.
+We drive the roads of Trisuli passing some dirt roads through Dunche passing Langtang national checkpoint and finally reach Syabrubensi.
+Overnight in Lodge.

 Crossing the Langtang Khola below Kyanjin Gompa the trail makes a steep climb through rhododendron and juniper forests.
 Then the trail reaches the yak pasture of Ngegang.